Aloha friend and Welcome!!

 The V Moda Crossfade M100’s are a closed back, ruggedly built set of headphones with an emphasis on bass.
 They do well with genres like Rap, Hip-Hop, EDM, and generally anything that has those deeper frequencies.

 Comfort wise they are pretty solid with the XL pads, but with the stock ear pads you will be complaining quite a bit.
 I think it’s kind of unfortunate that they don’t just include the XL pads with the headphones.
-Instead you have to pay an extra $20 I believe.
+Instead you have to pay extra.
 Kind of counter intuitive if you ask me.

 The M100’s could be described as the snob’s bass-head headphone, due to it’s superior design and engineering.